We are seeking your submission to assist SIRA with its compliance and performance review of the workers compensation Nominal Insurer, icare.

 The public consultation period closed on 5 July 2019.

 A number of people making submissions have requested confidentiality.
 Some submissions contain personal information about injuries and individuals, which will not be published for privacy reasons.
-SIRA remains committed to publishing submissions where appropriate, but only after a due diligence process.
+We are committed to publishing submissions where appropriate, and did so after completing a due diligence process.

 The Independent Reviewer’s final report is expected to be published in late 2019.